 - Being valued activities

-It falls to managers and owners to give effective handover its place in their organisation and to lead by example.
-The full report gives practical advice that will be of interest to managers in a care setting but may also be of interest to managers in other sectors where the need for effective handover between shifts is important.
+Therefore, it falls to managers and owners to give effective handover its place in their organisation.
+Instead, employers should to lead by example.
+The full report gives practical advice that will be of interest to managers in a care setting.
+However, it may also be of interest to managers in other sectors where the need for effective handover between shifts is important.